xaviermouy/SoundScope/README.md

 # SoundScope

+This application was developed with a conda-python3.9 enviornment.
+The build directions are coming soon.
+For now refer to the Dockerfile.
+It utilizes the panel/holoviz library to operate on Annotation objects.

 ### Warning
 To build a development environment there are a few things to consider.
 First.
 There are apt-get packages that are required and so only binaries or docker seem to be worthwhile deployment options.